openeuropa/europa-search-client/src/EuropaWS/docs/02-client-layer.md

 - **Messages**: Container objects for messages transmitted by the system to the client.<br />
  They are also responsible to validate the message content and to declare which conversion mechanism to use in the proxy layer (More info [here](03-proxy-layer.md)).<br />
- They implement the `EC\EuropaWS\Messages\MessageInterface` or if they must convey a message with an identifier used by the service, they can implement `EC\EuropaWS\IdentifiableMessageInterface`.
+ They implement the `EC\EuropaWS\Messages\ValidatableMessageInterface` or if they must convey a message with an identifier used by the service, they can implement `EC\EuropaWS\IdentifiableMessageInterface`.

 - **Components**: Messages can be made of components; IE. attribute objects that represent a complex